SAGAaga/Coursera_golang_first/README.md

 # Coursera_golang_first
-All code is in main.go\n
+All code is in main.go;

-Use tests to check the correctness of execution
+Use tests to check the correctness of execution;